RomaLetodiani/Multi-Step-Form/Backend/README.md

 ## Authentication

-The authentication in this API collection is based on JSON Web Tokens (JWT).
+The authentication in this API is based on JSON Web Tokens (JWT).
 To utilize the endpoints requiring authentication, you need to obtain a JWT token by successfully logging in.

 ### Endpoints